Neural Collapse-Inspired Multi-Label Federated Learning under Label-Distribution Skew: Dataset

-To complement the results reported in the main manuscript and further validate the reproducibility of our method, we present additional experiments on the multi-label CIFAR-10 dataset~\cite{krizhevsky2009learning}.
-These experiments were repeated three times with different random seeds to evaluate the stability and effectiveness of the proposed approach.
-The mean and standard deviation of the results are reported in Table~\ref{tab: Exp_CIFAR10_3_times}.
-As shown in the table, the proposed method demonstrates stable performance across multiple runs and consistently outperforms competing approaches.

-\subsection{Dataset}
+\section{Dataset}

 In this section, we introduce the datasets used in our experiments.
-To evaluate both the effectiveness and real-world applicability of the proposed method, we conduct experiments on datasets from general computer vision (CV) as well as medical imaging domains.
-Specifically, we use CIFAR-10~\cite{krizhevsky2009learning} and PASCAL VOC~\cite{everingham2010pascal} as general CV datasets, and DermaMNIST~\cite{yang2023medmnist} and ChestX-ray14~\cite{wang2017chestxray} as medical datasets.
-We simulate the FL system with 10 clients.
-To model non-IID data distributions, the data is partitioned using a Dirichlet distribution, with the concentration parameter $\beta$ controlling the degree of heterogeneity.
-To further simulate missing-class scenarios, we constrain the number of classes available to each client using the class-presenting ratio $\gamma$, which specifies the proportion of total classes present locally.
+To evaluate both the effectiveness and real-world applicability of the proposed method, we conduct experiments on datasets from both general computer vision (CV) as well as medical imaging domains.
+Specifically, we use CIFAR-10~\cite{krizhevsky2009learning}, PASCAL VOC~\cite{everingham2010pascal}, and MS COCO~\cite{lin2014microsoft} as general CV benchmarks, and DermaMNIST~\cite{yang2023medmnist} and ChestX-ray14~\cite{wang2017chestxray} as medical imaging datasets.
+To simulate non-IID federated learning (FL) settings, we partition the data using a Dirichlet distribution, with the concentration parameter $\beta$ controlling the degree of heterogeneity.
+To further model missing-class scenarios, we constrain the number of classes available to each client using the class presence ratio $\gamma$, which specifies the proportion of total classes present locally.
 Dataset-specific settings are detailed below.